irishgordo/harvester-wiki/Moving-Drone-CI-to-Github-Action.md

   tags: {repo_name}:{repo_tag}
 ```

-That means we used to build different binaries in different pipelines before, but now we can build different binaries at the same time with `make ci`.
+That means we used to build different binaries in different platforms before, but now we can only build different binaries at the same time in a single runner by using `make ci`.

 The steps would be: